leosartaj/build-yocto/build-yocto-dev/README.md

 Initialize the build environment

-``source oe-init-build-env``
+``source oe-init-build-env /build/build-test``

 This command automatically changes dir to build directory.

-You can change the configuration in /build/poky/build/conf dir
+You can change the configuration in /build/build-test/conf dir

+Run to generate image.

+``bitbake -k core-image-minimal``